franceskah1/JobPortal/README.md

 # JobPortal
+The Job Portal System is a comprehensive web application built using Spring Boot, designed to connect job seekers and employers in a user-friendly and efficient manner.
+The platform allows users to search and apply for job openings, while employers can post job listings and review applications.
+The project integrates features such as user authentication, job listing management, application tracking, and notifications.

 1. User Registration and Authentication:
 •	Users should be able to register for an account with their email address or social media accounts.
 •	Implement a secure authentication system to protect user information.